 Played straight most of the time on Galaxy Rangers.
 There were usually computers to hack, hostile environments, something that could usually be psychically "read," and a need for the captain to coordinate things.
 However, the show also loved Absentee Actor, so just as often they'd end up short a teammate who would have been really handy at that particular moment.

-A variant is used in the second episode of My Little Pony: Friendship Is Magic.
+A variant is used in Friendship is Magic part 2.
 As the six leads make their way through Everfree Forest, they run into obstacles that give each pony the chance to display their greatest virtue, such as Applejack's honesty helping reassure Twilight Sparkle during a Literal Cliffhanger, and Pinkie Pie literally laughing in the face of danger.
 In this case, it serves two purposes: getting them through the forest and helping Twilight recognize what each of her new companions' biggest strengths are.

 One episode of Wolverine and the X-Men invoked this trope explicitly.
 A ship carrying mutants to Genosha is attacked by pirates in search of mutants with useful powers.
 They end up kidnapping all of the adults and leaving the kids behind on the sinking ship.
 The kids' abilities are: breathing underwater, making "sticky goop", talking to machines, making things shatter by focusing on them, and butterfly wings.
 Initially, they mope around on the ship because they believe their powers are useless, but Nightcrawler appears to show them that no one is useless.
 At Nightcrawler's direction, they shatter some cargo crates and have the underwater-breathing kid glue them onto the breaches using the sticky goop.
 The girl who talks to machines navigates the boat, and the girl with butterfly wings makes and puts up a flag of questionable usefulness.
 Then they chase after the pirate ship, where Nightcrawler uses his powers to duel the pirate captain and save the grownups.